Lornt1666/codex/docs/audit_candidate/world_bank_outreach.md

 - **Rate limiting**: Enforce per-recipient throttles to avoid being flagged as spam and to respect supervisory portal constraints.
 - **Monitoring**: Emit metrics (success count, retry rate, suppression count) to the multilateral observability dashboard.
 - **Incident hooks**: If anomaly detection flags suspicious behavior (e.g., roster tampering, unauthorized policy changes), automatically suspend the job and alert security operations.
+- **Bypass prohibition**: Disallow unapproved fallback transports; any request to use unsanctioned channels must be rejected automatically and surfaced for manual legal review with a documented denial entry.
+- **Failure attestations**: For each unrecovered delivery after manual escalation, capture a compliance officer attestation confirming that no circumvention attempts were made prior to closing the ticket.

 ## 6. Deliverables
 - Outreach execution report summarizing recipients contacted, successful deliveries, and outstanding escalations.